Human Ecology students receive awards, scholarships

 Cheyenne Becker, senior in kinesiology, has received an Undergraduate Research Award.
 She is one of 17 who received undergraduate research or travel awards from the Office of Undergraduate Research and Creative Inquiry.

-This article was posted on Wednesday, December 16, 2015, and is filed under Apparel, Textiles, & Interior Design, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Kinesiology.
+This article was posted on Wednesday, December 16, 2015, and is filed under Applied Human Sciences, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology.